 Pour all ingredients into a cocktail shaker.
 Add enough ice cubes to make the shaker approximately three-quarters full.
 Cover while shaking hard and fast until the shaker feels cold.

 Strain the cocktail into a hurricane or highball glass containing ice.
-If you want, garnish with the pineapple and cherry.
+If you want, garnish with pineapple and cherry.

 Tip: If this drink is too sweet for your liking, top up with some soda water and stir it through.